codegorrilla/Git-101/README.md

 ```html
 git branch -d <local_branch_name>
 ```
-in case if you've any pending commits or merge for the branch, then git won't let you delete the branch, hence in that case use
+in case if you've any pending commits or merge for the branch, then git won't let you delete the branch, hence in that case use to enforce the deletion

 ```html
 git branch -D <local_branch_name>